After completing this course, nurses will be able to practice within the perimeters of the Ohio Nurse Practice Act.

-Clarification for an order or direction requires a timely consultation with an appropriate licensed practitioner and notification of the prescribing practitioner should the licensed practical nurse make a decision not to follow the direction or administer the medication or treatment as prescribed.
+Clarification for an order or direction requires a timely consultation with an appropriate licensed practitioner and notification of the prescribing practitioner should the licensed practical nurse decide not to follow the direction or administer the medication or treatment as prescribed.
 This must be followed with documentation that the practitioner was notified of the decision as well as the reason for that decision.
-Above all, the licensed practical nurse is expected to take action when needed to assure the safety of the client.
+Above all, the licensed practical nurse is expected to act when needed to assure the safety of the client.

 In those instances, in which a licensed practical nurse is directed to observe, advise, instruct, or evaluate the performance of a nursing task they are expected to use acceptable standards of safe nursing care as a basis.
 Any information they communicate should be within the acceptable standards of safe nursing care.